 We may also monitor user and network traffic for site security purposes and may use any information, including personal data to prevent any unauthorised attempts to tamper with our website or cause damage to our property.
 We also reserve our rights to disclose your personal information either where you have given us explicit consent to do so or otherwise where we may do so in accordance with applicable data protection legislation.

 You have a right of access to the personal data what we may hold about you.
 You may submit a request at any time and you are entitled to a description of the data being processed and may be entitled to receive a copy of it.
 Any such requests should be made in writing and should be addressed to: Hindle Group Ltd, Caledonia Street, Bradford, West Yorkshire, BD5 0EL.
-We reserve the right to charge an administration fee of £10 to cover the costs of dealing with such request.

 We also have an obligation to ensure that the information which we hold about you is accurate and up to date.
 You have the right to ensure that any inaccuracies in your personal data are corrected or removed.